rjkviegas/course/engineering_projects/project_setup.md

 2. When you're finished, slack your project coach
   - How you're going to document your learning to keep the team accountable to its objectives
   - the URL of your project repository
-  - the URL of your card wall
+  - the URL of your card wall/s

 3. Any questions, ask!